✓

 const std = @import("std");

-~import "$std/control"
+~import std/control

 // Void event (no branches)

-~event step_one {}
+~event step-one {}

-~proc step_one {
+~proc step-one|zig {

 // Does nothing, just tests void event handling